advanced-menu-icon

 Requirement of Open Systems

-Pooling surveillance, communication and navigation data in cloud-based databases is relatively easy due to a high standard of message standardization (e.g., ASTERIX).
+Pooling surveillance, communication and navigation data in cloud-based databases is relatively easy due to a high maturity of message standardization (e.g., ASTERIX).

 AI Training Solutions for ATSEP